What Do Ants Eat?

 If nothing helps, you can try some powerful insecticides.
-One of the most effective options that are available over-the-counter are ant gels and powdered poison.
+One of the most effective options that are available over the counter are ant gels and powdered poison.

-- Maintain high hygiene at home: clean regularly with a hover, don’t leave food unpacked on the table or countertop.
+- Maintain high hygiene at home: clean regularly with a hover, and don’t leave food unpacked on the table or countertop.
 If you drop food crumbs, always sweep them.

 - Trim trees and bushes: maintain your garden so that ants won’t use the branches of the trees as a trail to your property.